Why file?

 Other Tips to Keep in Mind…

-Remember, if you received unemployment compensation it is taxable.
-Some people may have received a Form 1099-G from the agency paying the benefit to them, but some states do not mail this form and you may need to get the electronic version from your state’s website.
+Remember, if you received unemployment compensation and/or workers’ compensation, it is taxable.
+Some people may have received a Form 1099-G from the agency paying the benefit to them, but some states do not mail this form, and you may need to get the electronic version from your state’s website.
 If you suspect identity theft involving unemployment benefits, the IRS offers guidance on this topic.

 IRS offers information and resources in a variety of multilingual and alternative formats.